Lawmakers ejected in Hong Kong debate on Chinese anthem bill

-HONG KONG (AP) — Three pro-democracy lawmakers were ejected from Hong Kong's legislative chamber Thursday morning, disrupting the start of a second day of debate on a contentious bill that would criminalize insulting or abusing the Chinese national anthem.
+HONG KONG (AP) — Three pro-democracy lawmakers were ejected from Hong Kong's legislative chamber Thursday morning, disrupting the second day of debate on a contentious bill that would criminalize insulting or abusing the Chinese national anthem.

-The legislature’s president, Andrew Leung, suspended the meeting minutes after it began and ejected Eddie Chu for holding up a sarcastic placard about a pro-Beijing lawmaker that read “Best Chairperson, Starry Lee.”
+The legislature’s president, Andrew Leung, suspended the meeting minutes after it began and ejected Eddie Chu for holding up a sarcastic sign about a pro-Beijing lawmaker that read “Best Chairperson, Starry Lee.”

-A second pro-democratic lawmaker was ejected for yelling after the meeting resumed, and then a third was ejected after rushing forward with a large plastic bottle in a cloth bag that spilled its brownish contents on the floor in front of the president's raised dais.
+A second pro-democracy lawmaker was thrown out for yelling after the meeting resumed, and then a third after rushing forward with a large plastic bottle in a cloth bag that spilled its brownish contents on the floor in front of the president's raised dais.

 “We have wanted to use any method to stop this national anthem law getting passed by this legislature, which is basically controlled by the Chinese Communist Party, because the law is just another way of putting pressure on Hong Kong people,” Chu said outside the chamber.

+China blocked a U.N.
+Security Council meeting to discuss the legislation Wednesday, with China’s U.N.
+Ambassador Zhang Jun tweeting that Hong Kong is “purely China’s internal affairs.”

+Chinese foreign ministry spokesperson Zhao Lijian said ahead of Pompeo's announcement that China would take necessary steps to fight back against any “erroneous foreign interference in Hong Kong’s affairs.”

-He said that Leung had objected to his placard during Wednesday's first day of debate that called Lee an “illegal chairperson” and so he made a new one that called her the best chairperson instead.
+Chu, the ejected lawmaker, said the legislature's president had objected to his placard calling Lee an “illegal chairperson” during Wednesday's first day of debate, so he made a new one that called her the best chairperson instead.

 Lee was recently elected chair of a key committee that sent the anthem bill to the full legislature for consideration.
 Her election, which the pro-democracy opposition contends was illegal, ended a monthslong filibuster that had prevented the committee from acting on the bill and other legislation.

 Other pro-democracy lawmakers surrounded Chan, who then hid under a table, as security officers tried to remove him.
-He eventually was carried out the officers.
+He eventually was carried out by officers.

 A longer suspension followed the ejection of Ted Hui, who kicked the plastic bottle toward the president's dais after security officers tussled with him and it fell from his hands.

 Members left the chamber, security guards sprayed disinfectant and cleaning workers arrived to wipe the carpet.
-Then a group of firefighters in full protective gear entered and collected evidence.
+Then firefighters in full protective gear entered and collected evidence.
 They appeared to take samples from the floor using swabs.

 Hui later described the contents as a rotten plant, and said he wanted Leung to feel and smell the rotting of Hong Kong's civilization and rule of law, and of the “one country, two systems” framework that democracy activists feel is under attack by China's ruling Communist Party.